 One commenter stated the Proposed Action was supportive of commitments outlined in the Columbia Basin Fish Accords and Northwest Power Act and was also supportive of tribal treaty fishing rights.
-Another commenter questioned the benefits of an integrated hatchery program on naturally spawning populations compared to the current segregated program and also stated that using BPA ratepayer funds for the Proposed Action would violate "in lieu" provisions of the Northwest Power Act.
+Another commenter questioned the benefits of an integrated hatchery program on naturally spawning populations compared to the current segregated program and stated that using BPA ratepayer funds for the Proposed Action would violate "in lieu" provisions of the Northwest Power Act.
 The effects of the Proposed Action on fish are discussed in Section 3.3 of this EA.
 The anticipated effects of an integrated hatchery program are described and evaluated in the 2018 Klickitat Spring Chinook Production Program Master Plan and subsequent update in 2019 (Yakama Nation 2018; Yakama Nation 2019).
 BPA is not proposing to fund any fish production or to take over any Mitchell Act funding for the hatchery.
-The two scoping comments can be found in Appendix A. On February 24, 2023, BPA published a Federal Register notice terminating the previous EIS process and providing details on BPA's intent to prepare an EA.
-The Draft EA is available for public comment for 30 days from April 10 to May 9, 2023.
-A web-based public meeting will be held on April 25, 2023.
+The two scoping comments can be found in Appendix A.

+On February 24, 2023, BPA published a Federal Register notice terminating the previous EIS process and providing details on BPA's intent to prepare an EA.
+The Draft EA was available for public comment for 30 days from April 10 to May 9, 2023.
+BPA provided notice of the Draft EA's availability and details regarding a public meeting through its website and the DOE website.
+A web-based public meeting was held on April 25, 2023.
+Three members of the public, two WDFW staff, six BPA staff, and three other project team representatives attended the meeting.